milosadnadjevic/get-fit-app/README.md

 ________________________________________________________________________________________________________

-A simple web application which provides a set of routine exercises, with various equipement.
+A simple web application which provides users with a set of routine exercises, with various equipement.
 After Creating an account, User can adopt, edit or create their own exercises and workout routines.

 ________________________________________________________________________________________________________